CHEM 3560 - Molecular Structure Determination III

 North Terrace Campus - Semester 1 - 2020

 General Course Information

-Course Code CHEM 3560 Course Molecular Structure Determination III Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 12 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 2510 and CHEM 2520 Corequisites CHEM 3111 or equivalent Incompatible CHEM 3530 and CHEM 3540 Course Description Chemical structure determination techniques underpin much of the work carried out in research, analytical, and industrial laboratories.
-This course provides the student with an in-depth understanding of the most significant molecular structure determination techniques, including X-ray crystallography, X-ray spectroscopy, electron and scanning probe microscopy (scanning and transmission electron microscopy, atomic force microscopy, scanning tunnelling microscopy, and Kelvin probe force microscopy), advanced nuclear magnetic resonance (NMR) and electron paramagnetic resonance (EPR) spectroscopy, advanced electronic and vibrational spectroscopy including Raman and circular dichroism spectroscopy, and biological structure determination by mass spectrometry.
+Course Code CHEM 3560 Course Molecular Structure Determination III Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 12 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 2510 and CHEM 2520 Corequisites CHEM 3111 or equivalent Course Description Chemical structure determination techniques underpin much of the work carried out in research, analytical, and industrial laboratories.
+This course provides the student with an in-depth understanding of the most significant molecular structure determination techniques, including X-ray crystallography, X-ray spectroscopy, scanning and transmission electron microscopy and associated microanalysis, advanced nuclear magnetic resonance (NMR) and electron paramagnetic resonance (EPR) spectroscopy, advanced electronic and vibrational spectroscopy including Raman and circular dichroism spectroscopy, and biological structure determination by mass spectrometry.
 Hands-on practical experience with these techniques is emphasised, through extensive workshop and laboratory activities.